MustafaNazir11/Personal-Finance-Manager/README.md

 ### Prerequisites
 - Python 3.x installed on your system.
 - Tkinter library (comes pre-installed with Python on most systems).
+- Pandas Library for CRUD operations with data

 ### Running the Application
 1. Save the code to a file, e.g., `personal_finance_manager.py`.